Suitable for: Anyone who earns income through shares

 I participate in the Dividend Reinvestment Plan (DRP), do I still need to include the dividends in my return?

-Yes, even if you participate in DRP you still include the dividends in your Australian tax return and pay tax on the dividends received
+Yes, even if you participate in the DRP you still include the dividends in your Australian tax return and pay tax on the dividends received.

 For capital gains tax purposes, the cost base of the shares you receive will be the amount they were allocated to you through the DRP process - and this will be indicated on the dividend statement.